 In this paper, we focus on devising a Generative AI model capable of matching or even surpassing the performance of conventional time-series modeling methods without the need for training on the specific target dataset - a concept known as Zero-Shot Learning (ZSL).
 ZSL is a problem setup in deep learning where, at test time, a learner observes samples from classes which were not observed during training, and needs to predict the class that they belong to.
-We therefore investigate if a model pretrained on multiple time-series data can learn temporal patterns useful for accurate forecasting on previously unseen time-series.
-For doing so, we use as starting point the DC-VAE model [13], a deep-learning-based, unsupervised, and multivariate approach to real-time anomaly detection in MTS data, based on popular Variational Auto-Encoders (VAEs) [23].
+The ZSL concept is powerful and appealing for network security applications, and such a foundation model could be utilized with limited, or even without specific fine-tuning on the downstream data typically used by other models.
+The zero-shot approach offers several inherent advantages: firstly, it simplifies the application of the model for time-series modeling, eliminating the requirement for specialized knowledge of fine-tuning techniques and the significant computational resources associated with them; secondly, it naturally aligns with scenarios characterized by limited data availability, where training or fine-tuning data is limited; lastly, by harnessing the comprehensive pattern extrapolation capabilities of extensively pre-trained models, it circumvents the substantial time, effort, and domain-specific expertise typically demanded for crafting dedicated time-series models.

+We therefore investigate if a model pre-trained on multiple time-series data can learn temporal patterns useful for accurate forecasting on previously unseen time-series.
+For doing so, we use as starting point our former DC-VAE model [5], a deep-learning-based, unsupervised, and multivariate approach to real-time anomaly detection in MTS data, based on popular Variational Auto-Encoders (VAEs) [6].
 VAEs are generative AI models that learn the underlying distribution of the data and can generate new samples from this distribution.
 In the context of time-series data, VAEs can capture latent representations of temporal patterns and generate sequences that exhibit similar characteristics, making them powerful for generalization and ZSL.
 VAEs learn a low-dimensional latent space representation of the input data, which captures the underlying structure of the data in a compressed form.
 By learning meaningful representations, VAEs can generalize well to unseen data points that lie within the same distribution as the training data, supporting generalization to new instances.
 As generative models, VAEs can generate new samples from the learned latent space distribution. potentially enabling ZSL, as the model can produce samples that belong to unseen classes or categories without explicitly training on them.
 By sampling from the latent space, VAEs can generate diverse and realistic data points even for classes not present in the training set.